- Hourly / - BiWeekly /

 Transmits orders and instructions with the authority of the Commissioner;

-In emergencies, acts for the Commissioner in calling the hearing docket, receiving stipulations and accepting exhibits;
+Acts for the Commissioner, in emergencies, in calling the hearing docket, receiving stipulations and accepting exhibits;

 Prepares proposed stipulations in correct legal form and recommends acceptance or rejection;